openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # Protocol

-In this method, the Pre-Shared Key identifier (ID_CRED_PSK) is sent in message_3.
-The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE_Key compatible authentication credential that contains the external or resumption PSK.
+In this method, the Pre-Shared Key identifier (ID_CRED_PSK), which allows retrieval of the CRED_PSK, is sent in message_3.
+CRED_PSK is an authentication credential associated with the PSK.
+Although it may use a COSE_Key representation for compatibility, the format is not restricted to COSE_Key and can vary depending on the implementation.
 Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials